-- Employees will generally not receive pay for vacation or personal time in lieu of time off. - Non-exempt employees must record on their time sheets vacation and personal time taken in increments of one hour or more for the appropriate pay period. - Exempt employees must record vacation and personal time taken in increments of one full day on an exception report for the appropriate pay period.
+- Employees will generally not receive pay for vacation or personal time in lieu of time off. - Non-exempt employees must record on their time sheets vacation and personal time taken in increments of one hour or more for the appropriate pay period. - Exempt employees must record vacation and personal time taken in increments of one full day4 hours or more on an exception report for the appropriate pay period.